SDGforskning/find-sdg-research/pages/hjelp/ofte-stilte-sporsmal.en.md

 ## Find research

 ### The publication I want to read does not have a full text link.
 How can I get access?
-You can contact your local public library, who can get you a copy.
+If you are affiliated with a research or educational institution with a library, your institutional library can help you get access.
+If you are not affiliated with an institution, you can see if your local public library can help.
+You can also consider contacting the authors of the publication directly - researchers are often happy to share copies of their work with interested readers!

 ### My search gets too many results for me to handle
 Try to limit your search by using the filters on the left, for example you could look at publications from a certain year, or search in one SDG at a time.
 If you use "SDG Action" to limit by SDG, you will get fewer results than if you use "SDG Topic".

 ### My search gets hardly any results
-Sometimes the problem can be that you have spelled your search terms incorrectly.
-You can also try a new search with a more general search term, try a different synonym.
-If you have searched with Norwegian search terms, you can try and search in English.
-You can also check which filters you have used - are there some you could widen?
-If you have limited to a certain SDG using the "SDG Action" filter, try using "SDG Topic" instead.
+Try a new search with a more general search term, try a different synonym, or try singular and plural variants.
+It can also be worth double checking if your term is spelled correctly.
+If you have searched with Norwegian search terms, try an English search term - you will likely get more results if you search in English.
+You can also check which filters you have used - are there some you could drop?
+If you have limited to a certain SDG using the "SDG Action" filter, use "SDG Topic" instead.

 ### What are "targets"?
 Each of the SDGs consists of several more detailed targets.
 You can read more about these under [About the SDGs](/om/om-baerekraftsmalene).